HubuKG/SCRA-VQA/README.md

 ## 2. Download data

-To reproduce these evaluation results , you can follow the next steps:
+To reproduce these evaluation results, you can follow the next steps:

 Firstly, you should download the generated caption question files from this [link](https://drive.google.com/drive/folders/1KbBrWTac5YuG_b6CVEWM4jYwpR_YbcEO?usp=sharing), and put them in the `caption_question_files` folder.
 Then download the 2014\_coco val anotation file in  [link](https://cocodataset.org/), and put it in `annotation_new` folder.